kevlu123/VN-Patching-Tools/IMHHW Gift Edition Kotori Text Patching Tools/README.md

 # Text Patching Tools for If My Heart Had Wings Gift Edition Kotori

+## English Translation Patch

+I have created an English translation patch which you can find in the ./en_tl_patch folder in this repository.
+All feedback is welcome.

+I have not patched any menus because the game is so short that they are unlikely to be used much if at all.
+Most menus already have English text or are intuitive enough.

+If you would like to create your own translation patch, you can follow the instructions below.
+If your language does not render well in the Yu Gothic (original) or Consolas (patched) fonts, you can submit an issue.

 ## Extracting the original text (optional)

 You can find the extracted text in the ./text folder in this repository.
 If you want to extract the text yourself, you can follow the instructions below.